 2. Lanas A, Serrano P, Bajador E, Esteva F, Benito R, Sainz R "Evidence of aspirin use in both upper and lower gastrointestinal perforation."
 Gastroenterology 112 (1997): 683-9

 3. He J, Whelton PK, Vu B, Klag MJ "Aspirin and risk of hemorrhagic stroke: a meta-analysis of randomized controlled trials."
 JAMA 280 (1998): 1930-35

 4. Dickinson JP, Prentice CRM "Aspirin: benefit and risk in thromboprophylaxis."
 Qjm Mon J Assoc Physician 91 (1998): 523-38

 5. Boissel JP "Individualizing aspirin therapy for prevention of cardiovascular events."
 JAMA 280 (1998): 1949-50

 6. Surks MI, Sievert R "Drugs and thyroid function."
 N Engl J Med 333 (1995): 1688-94

 7. "Product Information.
 Bayer aspirin (aspirin)."
 Bayer, West Haven, CT.

-Not all side effects for Axotal may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Axotal may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Axotal (aspirin / butalbital)